dphiffer/chickenbot.phiffer.org/README.md

 2. Setup 4 sheets: Upcoming, Archive, Tasks, People.
 3. The Upcoming and Archive sheets should each have columns: date, time, task, person, status.
 4. The Tasks sheet should have columns: name, question, frequency, time.
-5. The People sheet should have columns: name, phone, status, away.
+5. The People sheet should have columns: name, phone, call, status, away.

 Date and time columns need to be formatted like "6/21" and "7:16 PM" for the matching logic to work.